perara/MapAI-Competition/README.md

 on a github page.

-### Uploading and downloading models from Huggingface
+### Uploading and downloading models from drive.google.com

+_This is optional, and we're satisfied as long as the models are downloaded and loaded through the script_

 As the .pt files for models can be rather large, we want you to upload the model files to your own google drive and download them from there during evaluation.